Genesis (band): 1972–1974: Foxtrot and Selling England by the Pound

 The Foxtrot tour covered Europe and North America from September 1972 to August 1973.
 Gabriel surprised the other members of the band at the National Stadium in Dublin on 28 September 1972 by wearing a costume on stage, following a suggestion by Charisma booking agent Paul Conroy.
 He went off stage during an instrumental section in "The Musical Box" and reappeared in his wife's red dress and a fox's head.
 The incident resulted in front cover reports in the music press, allowing the band to double their performance fee.
-In December 1972 Stratton-Smith organised the band's first gigs in the US, with a show at Brandeis University in Waltham, Massachusetts, and one at Philharmonic Hall in New York City with openers String Driven Thing, in aid of the United Cerebral Palsy Fund.
+In December 1972 Stratton Smith organised the band's first gigs in the US, with a show at Brandeis University in Waltham, Massachusetts and one at Philharmonic Hall in New York City with openers String Driven Thing, in aid of the United Cerebral Palsy Fund.
 They were well received despite the band complaining of technical issues.
 Gabriel's costumes expanded in the following months to include fluorescent face paint and a cape fitted with bat wings for "Watcher of the Skies", several guises throughout "Supper's Ready" and a mask of an old man for "The Musical Box".
-An album of recordings from the following UK leg, initially recorded for the American radio program King Biscuit Flower Hour, was released as Genesis Live in July 1973.
+An album of recordings from the following UK leg, initially recorded for the American radio programme King Biscuit Flower Hour, was released as Genesis Live in July 1973.
 It reached No. 9 in the UK and No. 105 in the US.

-In the summer of 1973, Genesis resigned their contracts with Charisma.
-Stratton-Smith said they got "a much improved deal" despite them being able to get a better one with a bigger label, but the group were loyal and trusted the label with their careers.
+In the summer of 1973, Genesis re-signed their contracts with Charisma.
+Stratton Smith said they got "a much improved deal" despite them being able to get a better one with a bigger label, but the group were loyal and trusted the label with their careers.
 With a new contract and thus a green-light for a new album, Genesis recorded Selling England by the Pound at Island Studios in August 1973, the second Genesis album that Burns co-produced.
 Much of it was written at Una Billings School of Dance and Chessington.
 Gabriel contributed lyrics based on the idea of commercialism and the decline of English culture and the rise in American influences.
 Its title refers to a UK Labour Party slogan to make it clear to music critics who may have thought Genesis were beginning to "sell out" to the US.
 "Firth of Fifth" features an extended electric guitar solo from Hackett.
 The album's cover is a modified version of a painting named The Dream by Betty Swanwick who added a lawn mower to tie the image to the lyrics of "I Know What I Like (In Your Wardrobe)".